historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 Lecture

-* Sr. Albert Marie on Biblical Inspiration (Blackboard 8)
+* Sr. Albert Marie on Biblical Inspiration (Blackboard 7)

 Readings

-* (Blackboard 7) Catholic Study Bible: Reading Guide, pp. 11-32 ("The Biblical Texts and Their Backgrounds" and "The Bible in Catholic Life")
+* Catholic Study Bible: Reading Guide, pp. 11-32 ("The Biblical Texts and Their Backgrounds" and "The Bible in Catholic Life") (Blackboard 7)

 #### CONTENT QUIZ on 7: Biblical Inspiration: Divine & Human is due by 11:59 PM on Friday, March 21.